-Limitations of business
+68. Limitations of business

-- 68. (1) An insurer may only carry on that class of insurance business which the registrar has authorised the insurer in writing to carry on in terms of this Act or any other business that the registrar has authorised the insurer to carry on. - (2) An insurer may not carry on those classes of insurance business for which it has not obtained authorisation or those classes of business which the registrar has prohibited the insurer in writing from carrying on. - (3) An insurer may not carry on those classes of insurance business that the registrar has specified by publication in the Gazette as prohibited.
+(1) An insurer may only carry on that class of insurance business which the Registrar has authorised the insurer in writing to carry on in terms of this Act or any other business that the Registrar has authorised the insurer to carry on.

-Policy benefits suspended until first premium paid or arrangement has been made to pay premium
+- (2) An insurer may not carry on those classes of insurance business for which it has not obtained authorisation or those classes of business which the Registrar has prohibited the insurer in writing from carrying on. - (3) An insurer may not carry on those classes of insurance business that the Registrar has specified by publication in the Gazette as prohibited.

-69. The obligations of an insurer under a policy to provide policy benefits shall be suspended until the insurer or his agent or representative has received the first premium or an arrangement to the insurers satisfaction has been made for the premium to be paid by debit order, stop order, credit card or otherwise provided that for classes of business other than individual life policies where the practice of the insurer has been to undertake the risk without making prior arrangements for the payment of premiums, then the policy benefits shall come into force from a date as stipulated or implied on the policy contract.
+69. Policy suspended until first premium paid

-Remuneration of intermediaries
+The obligations of an insurer under a policy to provide policy benefits shall be suspended until the insurer or his agent or representative has received the first premium or an arrangement to the insurer's satisfaction has been made for the premium to be paid by debit order, stop order, credit card or otherwise provided that for classes of business other than individual life policies where the practice of the insurer has been to undertake the risk without making prior arrangements for the payment of premiums, then the policy benefits shall come into force from a date as stipulated or implied on the policy contract.

-70. No consideration offered, provided or accepted by or for any person for providing services as an intermediary shall in aggregate exceed the amounts as provided for in terms of regulation 15.
+70. Remuneration of intermediaries

-Undesirable business practice
+No consideration offered, provided or accepted by or for any person for providing services as an intermediary shall in aggregate exceed the amounts as provided for in terms of the Regulations.

-- 71. (1) The registrar may, in consultation with the Minister, declare a particular business practice undesirable or prohibit certain insurers from carrying on a certain business practice. - (2) The registrar may, in consultation with the Minister, direct an insurer to cease from carrying on a particular business practice if he intends to investigate that business practice and determine its desirability. - (3) The registrar may direct an insurer to amend any of his business practices. - (4) The registrar may direct an insurer to make any amends that he deems necessary and which arose as a result of a business practice declared undesirable by him in order to protect the good name of the insurance industry. - (5) An insurer shall immediately cease to conduct a particular business practice if the registrar has declared that practice undesirable or if the registrar has directed the insurer to suspend that practice or if the Register has prohibited the insurer from carrying on a business practice.
+71. Undesirable business practice

-(6) If the registrar wishes to declare a business practice undesirable, he shall do so in accordance with regulation 12.
+- (1) The Registrar may, in consultation with the Minister, declare a particular business practice undesirable or prohibit certain insurers from carrying on a certain business practice. - (2) The Registrar may, in consultation with the Minister, direct an insurer to cease from carrying on a particular business practice if he intends to investigate that business practice and determine its desirability. - (3) The Registrar may direct an insurer to amend any of his business practices. - (4) The Registrar may direct an insurer to make any amends that he deems necessary and which arose as a result of a business practice declared undesirable by him in order to protect the good name of the insurance industry. - (5) An insurer shall immediately cease to conduct a particular business practice if the Registrar has declared that practice undesirable or if the Registrar has directed the insurer to suspend that practice or if the Register has prohibited the insurer from carrying on a business practice. - (6) If the Registrar wishes to declare a business practice undesirable, he shall do so in accordance with the Regulations.